 Lunar New Year Festival 2018

-This year the Chinese Language and Culture Club and Koinonia celebrated the Year of the Dog.
-Students from different cultural backgrounds gathered in February to celebrate the Year of the Dog with food, music, dance, and mini-workshops.
+The Chinese Language and Culture Club and Koinonia celebrated the Year of the Dog in February 2018.
+Students from different cultural backgrounds gathered to celebrate the Year of the Dog with food, music, dance, and mini-workshops.
 It was a time to not only celebrate the new year, but also students' varied talents and to share the evening with good friends.
-Please join us for the Lunar New Year Festival in February 2019 as we celebrate the Year of the Pig.